Building a Distributed Rule Engine: A Comprehensive Guide

 In modern business environments, processing and reacting to events in real-time has become crucial.
 Whether you're dealing with IoT sensor data, user interactions, or business transactions, the ability to automatically apply business logic to incoming events at scale is essential.
-This guide explores how to build a distributed rule engine capable of handling hundreds of thousands of events per day while maintaining reliability and performance.
+Each business has unique data sources and own business logic and this solution is flexible to deal with them all.

 A rule engine is a system that evaluates conditions against incoming events and executes predefined actions when those conditions are met.
 Think of it as an enterprise-scale version of email filtering rules, but with far more sophisticated capabilities and scalability requirements.